The Promise Realized

 Lie #1 – God is a liar.
 Believing this lie broke the union between man and God.

 Lie #2 – Satan is God.
 This lie perpetuated man's focus on himself and what Satan controls in this world.
 This lie perpetuates the darkness wherever it is believed.

 Lie #3 – Jesus is not God.
-Whether it is outright rejection of Jesus as God, or the undermining of change to His Word, this lie is constantly mutating and altering its form and its source (i.e. sometimes atheist college professors, sometimes clergymen, sometimes politicians).
-The end goal is always the same: to deny Jesus His rightful position as divine Son of God made man, with all authority in heaven and on earth, and to discredit or change the promise made to man by God by altering His Word or giving it a different meaning.
+Whether it is outright rejection of Jesus as God, or the undermining of His word, this lie is constantly mutating and altering its form and its source (e.g. sometimes atheist college professors, sometimes clergymen, sometimes politicians).
+The end goal is always the same, to deny Jesus His rightful position as the divine Son of God made man with all authority in heaven and on earth, and to discredit or change the promise made to mankind by God by altering His word or giving it a different meaning.

 DESTROY THE MESSAGE = DESTROY THE CHURCH